orta/pragmatic-testing/getting_setup.md

 pod 'ORStackView'
 ...

-target :AppTests, :exclusive =\> true do
+target :AppTests, :exclusive => true do
 		pod 'Specta'
 	pod 'Expecta'
 	pod 'FBSnapshotTestCase'
 end
 ```

 This links the testing Pods to only the test target.
-This inherits the app's CocoaPods, in this case ORStackView.
-CocoaPods will generate a second library for the testing pods Specta, Expecta and FBSnapshotTestCase.
+This inherits the app's CocoaPods (in this case ORStackView. ) CocoaPods will generate a second library for the testing pods Specta, Expecta and FBSnapshotTestCase.
 This means there's no duplication of library symbols.

 You can test that everything is working well together by either going to `Product > Test` in the menu or by pressing `⌘ + u`.
 This will compile your application, then run it and inject your testing bundle into the application.